+Another indication of the commitment of the Greater Bend residents to wildfire preparedness is the recognition of the multiple communities as Firewise USA® sites.
 The Firewise USA® program is a national recognition program which highlights communities that have chosen to complete and maintain defensible space; ensure adequate access, water and signage; promote ongoing fire prevention education, and build or retro-fit structures with non-combustible building materials such as siding, decks and roofing.
 Adequate water availability and access are also required.
+In 2016, the Greater Bend CWPP area was the home of 6 sites, in the past 5 years 12 more sites were added bringing the total number of Firewise Recognized sites within the planning area to 18.